Using Virtual Scribes and Telemedicine During the Coronavirus

 While COVID-19 brings life to a standstill, demand for access to providers requires them to be on the front lines, face-to-face with patients.
 Not only is this potentially affecting their health, but some providers are choosing to isolate themselves from their family to stop the spread.
 In turn, this starts to affect a provider’s mental health, in an industry that already continues to see alarming rates of burnout and early retirement.
 Workforce absenteeism from personal or family illness as well as school closures can greatly affect the healthcare professional’s ability to provide direct care as well.
 Due to these reasons, providers are turning to alternative measures for patient care with no direct contact, including telemedicine and virtual scribing.

-For most providers, the introduction of telemedicine (telehealth) is an increasing technological burden when they are already overwhelmed with the typical EMR secretarial burden all day, every day.
+For most providers, the introduction and growth of telemedicine (telehealth) is an increasing technological burden when they are already overwhelmed with the typical EMR secretarial burden all day, every day.
 In some cases, telemedicine is the only choice to observe social distancing, have the capacity to care for the influx of patients (especially with mild symptoms), and keep physician satisfaction up.

 Using Virtual Medical Scribes